 Refuge strives to be a safe place where our pain and our struggles are met by Christ’s love and grace.
 We find support, trust and accountability working through a transformational process with others experiencing similar life struggles.

-You can join a class in our next season, starting September 2019.
+You can join a group in our next season, starting October 2, 2019.

 Questions?
 Contact email@example.com.